-- 3. Enter the appropriate details into the required and optional fields: - Name: Required - Description: Enter an arbitrary description as appropriate (optional) - Source: Choose a source for your inventory.
-Refer to the Inventory Sources section for more information about each source and details for entering the appropriate information.
+- 3. Enter the appropriate details into the required and optional fields: - Name: Required - Description: Enter an arbitrary description as appropriate (optional) - Execution Environment: Optionally search ( ) or enter the name of the execution environment with which you want to run your inventory imports.
+Refer to the Execution Environments section for details on building an execution environment.